Met Gala pays tribute to Black fashion and designers and includes Rihanna pregnancy surprise

 Colman Domingo, one of the evening's hosts, wore a pleated, gold adorned cape over a gray and black suit, his jacket a pearled windowpane design with a huge dotted black flower.
 His look, including his cape and a dotted black scarf at his neck, evoked the late André Leon Talley, the fashion icon who made history as a rare Black editor at Vogue.

-Domingo, in Valentino, arrived with Vogue’s Wintour, dressed in a baby blue coat over a shimmery white gown by Louis Vuitton, a gala sponsor.
-Fellow co-chair Lewis Hamilton donned a jaunty ivory tuxedo with a cropped jacket and matching beret.
+Domingo, in Valentino, arrived with Vogue’s Wintour, dressed in a pastel blue coat over a shimmery white gown by Louis Vuitton, a gala sponsor.
+Fellow co-chair Lewis Hamilton donned a jaunty ivory tuxedo with a cropped jacket, a matching beret and cowrie shell embellishment.

 Colman has epitomized contemporary dandyism in a variety of looks over the years.